 In support of this exhibition, Rideout (Creative Arts for Rehabilitation) has been commissioned by the museum to work with three prisons in Staffordshire.
 In each of these prisons, the company will work with a group of up to 12 prisoners for one week, to create a series of ‘imagined provenances’ for these objects.
 The process for generating these stories will comprise a mix of drama and writing based activities in which participants will be asked to consider the origins of the objects – Who made them?
 Why and how were they made?
 How was it that they came to be in the collection of the museum?
 The workshop will draw on processes used in contemporary TV programmes such as Antiques Roadshow and Fake or Fortune as a way to explore and develop ideas for the imagined origins.

-The first of these workshops took place at HMP Stafford in late March 2022.
-Visits to HMPYOI Swinfen Hall and HMPYOI Drake Hall will take place later this year.
+The first of these workshops took place at HMP Stafford in late March 2022 followed by visits to HMPYOI Swinfen Hall in June 2022 and HMPYOI Drake Hall in July 2022.